-- Hyundai Motorsport has begun its manufacturers’ championship title defence in style by securing an impressive victory in Rallye Monte-Carlo
+- Hyundai Motorsport has begun its manufacturers’ championship title defense in style by securing an impressive victory in Rallye Monte-Carlo

 - Thierry Neuville put in a premium performance on the final day to move into the lead by SS14, and then extend his advantage to claim the team’s 15th WRC win

-- Sébastien Loeb picked up sixth place to salvage ten important manufacturer points from a difficult weekend.
+- Sébastien Loeb claimed sixth place to salvage ten important manufacturer points from a difficult weekend.

 26 January 2020 - Hyundai Motorsport has registered its first win of the 2020 FIA World Rally Championship as Thierry Neuville stormed to victory with a dominant performance on the final day in Rallye Monte-Carlo.